CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-2--Isomorphisms-and-Path-Algebra.lagda.md

 connection∨ p i j = p (i ∨ j)
 ```

-Below we have drawn some more squares for you to fill in.
+Below we have drawn some more squares for you to fill in as practice.

            p⁻¹
        y - - - > x